Authentication

 Getting Your API Key

-curl -X POST "https://mzl-email-template-engine.dev.zero.mangozestlabs.com/projects" \
+curl -X POST "https://mzl-email-template-engine.dev.zero.mangozestlabs.com/auth/signup" \

 -H "Content-Type: application/json" \